Data Security¶

 <div class="mobile gc-privacy-hidden">13523xxxxx</div>

-In certain special scenarios, customized masking processing might be needed for specific DOM nodes.
-For instance, in applications with high security requirements, you might want to uniformly mask all numeric text content on the page.
-This requirement can be achieved by configuring a shouldMaskNode
+In some special scenarios, it may be necessary to customize the masking of specific DOM nodes.
+For example, in applications with high security levels, it may be desirable to uniformly mask all text content containing numerical values on the page.
+This requirement can be achieved by configuring the shouldMaskNode

-callback function, enabling more flexible privacy control policies.
+callback function to implement more flexible privacy control strategies.

 import { datafluxRum } from '@cloudcare/browser-rum'